 Conclusion

 Lung cancer is not only difficult medically, but it is also a burden.
 It may seem like a heavy load financially, yet help is forthcoming.
-Government programs, nonprofit aid, crowdfunding, community fundraisers, or any other means of assistance can help lung cancer patients with their finances and restore a sense of stability in a family.
+Government programs, nonprofit aid, crowdfunding, and dedicated cancer fundraising resources can help lung cancer patients regain financial stability during treatment.

-When you or a loved one are battling lung cancer, do not be in a rush to find out what to do.
+When you or a loved one is battling lung cancer, do not be in a rush to find out what to do.
 Get help, ask questions, and utilize what you have.

 Start your lung cancer fundraiser on WhyDonate today and get the support you need.